This is a 4-digit numeric variable.

 The question associated with this variable was included in the female questionnaire.

-- Women aged 15-49 who had used a form of birth control in the last 12 months, but are not using one currently.
+- Women aged 15-49 who had used a family planning method in the last 12 months, but are not using one currently.

 - Cote d'Ivoire: 2017